 There are two ways of loading your data from Google Analytics to Redshift:

 Google Analytics comes free pre-built “out of the box” integration in Hevo.
 You can easily move data with minimal setup, configuration from your end.
 Given Hevo is a fully managed platform, no coding help or engineering bandwidth would be needed.
-Hevo will ensure that your data in the warehouse, ready for analysis in a matter of just a few minutes.GET STARTED WITH HEVO FOR FREE
+Hevo will ensure that your data is in the warehouse, ready for analysis in a matter of just a few minutes.Sign up here for a 14-Day Free Trial

 Methods to Connect Google Analytics to Redshift